Introducing Wooly & Worth

 Hot on the heels of competing with big-name cuddly stars like Scooby Doo at the Midland Road, Bedford store (pictured above), Wooly and Worth got the Simpsons treatment courtesy of the legenday animator Matt Groening.
 To date Woolworths is the only 'real' company to get such an honour from the man who brought the Kwicky Mart to our screens.
 The firm's market-leading sales of character brands led to the exclusive deal, allowing Wooly and Worth to promote 'The Simpsons Movie' with a unique commercial.

 But - as is the way for many stars of stage and screen - just as Wooly and Worth were at the top of their game, the credit crunch struck.
-At the moment the two are 'resting' and hoping for the call.
-Perhaps they have put away their microphones for forever (though they will live on in toy boxes up and down and the country), or maybe, just maybe, one day Shop Direct Group will bring them back on the Internet.
+At the moment the two are 'resting' and hoping for a call - any call!.
+Perhaps they have put away their microphones for forever (though they will live on in toy boxes up and down and the country), or maybe, just maybe, one day someone will bring them back on the Internet.

 Oh ... and if you came to this page hoping to the see the ads, you'd better click here!